AI & Automation

 • Align stakeholders early (AR leads, IT, FP&A) so success is visible and measurable.

-Select 2-3 KPIs tied to business outcomes.
-Select realistic timelines and establish a baseline before deployment so improvements can be proven.
+• Select realistic timelines and establish a baseline before deployment so improvements can be proven.

-Step 3: Pilot an AI Agent or Automation in a Controlled Segment
+Step 3: Pilot an AI agent or automation in a controlled segment

 • Deploy automation on a specific customer tier, region, or invoice type.